emfluencekc/Wordfence-Cloudfront-IPs/readme.txt

 Want to change how this plugin works, or add to it?
 Fork it on GitHub! https://github.com/emfluencekc/Wordfence-Cloudfront-IPs

-Documentation and the list of Cloudfront IP addresses used by this plugin can be found here: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html
+Documentation, privacy, terms of use, and the list of IP addresses that are used by this plugin can be found here: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html

 == Installation ==